acsalu/JGIDigiTiki/Progress_Tracker.md

 12. SummaryScreen: Please make font bigger for chimp IDs, and rotate chimp IDs 180 degrees
 7. FollowScreen: A suggestion - rather than display the actual GPS coordinates, display the error?
 Or an indication if there is a signal or not? --- "OK", "Not found" as GPS Status
 11. SummaryScreen: arrivals screen shows all chimps, not specific to either Kasekela or Mitumba
-10. List Follows in "Continue Follow by recent to oldest" ??

 ## Bugs In progress of being solved:
 ## SettingsScreen